-Online lessons are a great option, particularly in these times of pandemic.
+Online lessons are a great option for any student.
 Far from being a ‘second best’ way of learning – which is what many fear – online recorder lessons can in many ways help you not just become a better player, but a more independent learner.

 Who would benefit from online recorder lessons?